One for the ages.

 Combat Rock was initially meant to be another double, entitled Rat Patrol From Fort Bragg, but they made the probably wise decision to streamline it down to a single disc.
 While it was more accessible than its predecessor, featuring the big hits “Rock the Casbah” and “Should I Stay or Should I Go?,” it still has some of Sandinista!‘s wonderfully bizarre touches: songs about seeing Lauren Bacall in a traffic jam and Errol Flynn’s lost-in-Vietnam son; Allen Ginsberg dropping by for some beat poetry and Buddhist mantras; the T. Rex-ish “Atom Tan”; and just what the fuck is “Death Is A Star”?

-(Note to Sony: Next year marks the 30th anniversary of Combat Rock’s release.
+(Note to Sony, updated for 2021: Next year marks the 40th anniversary of Combat Rock’s release.
 How about a deluxe edition of the originally intended Rat Patrol?
 Pretty please?)

 Combat Rock, The Clash, 1982